 Public Sector Digital Transformation Forum

-Over five days, the Public Sector Digital Transformation Forum are running sessions looking at a specific automation or Government 4.0 tech.
-All of which is being used by local government to deliver services to citizens.
-We are delighted to be sponsoring and taking part.
+Over five days, the Public Sector Digital Transformation Forum ran three hour sessions each day.
+The sessions looked at a specific automation or “Gov4.0” tech that is being used by local government to deliver services to citizens.

 Various automation technologies and practices were covered in this collection of virtual activities.
 All can, and will, have a positive impact on local government.
 And also the wider public sector, in light of the various austerity measures that have been put into place over the last decade and the impact of COVID-19, which has yet to be calculated.